-There is no question that any allegation involving actual harm to a patient, intended or reckless, go directly to the fitness to practice of any professional and must therefore by approached with serious respect by the client and lawyer in the interview under caution or at court.
-A negotiated outcome which merely mitigates criminal liability must only be entertained in rare circumstances, ideally where the finding will not constitute an admission that the regulator will then seize upon in fitness to practice proceedings.
-In this context, a caution will seldom be an acceptable outcome, and focused effort must be taken to achieve the exoneration of the client rather than simply mitigating the criminal penalty.
+There is no question that any allegation involving actual harm to a patient, intended or reckless, goes directly to the fitness to practice of any professional and must therefore be approached with absolute respect by the client and criminal solicitor in the interview under caution or at court.
+A negotiated outcome which merely mitigates criminal liability must only be considered rarely, ideally where the finding will not constitute an admission that the regulator will then seize upon in Fitness to Practice proceedings.
+In this context, a simple police caution will seldom be an acceptable outcome, and focused effort must be taken to achieve the exoneration of the client rather than simply mitigating the criminal penalty.

 Gross Negligence Manslaughter

 There have been a relatively small number of prosecutions for manslaughter as a result of negligent treatment.
 There has historically been a principle that a medical mistake should not be punished criminally.
-However, as the public expectation of the medical profession has changed, prosecutions have increased, and the number of prosecutions for gross negligence manslaughter in the last 25 years can be compared with the total figure for the 80 years preceding.
+However, as the public expectation of the medical profession has changed, prosecutions have increased, albeit to a low level.

 Allegations of other offences in the course of employment

 Many investigations into allegations first begin internally in the NHS, with an employer or other body, and at some point morph into criminal investigations.
-Even if only an internal inquiry is taking place, a healthcare professional is wise to seek preliminary legal advice if any criminal conduct is alleged.
+Even if it is only an internal inquiry taking place, a healthcare professional is wise to seek preliminary legal advice if any criminal conduct is alleged.

-Any allegation which implies dishonesty at work could result in the harshest of regulatory penalties, and any allegation of criminal conduct in the course of employment is of course also serious, given the need for trust in the individual by the employer, and public trust in both the medical profession and the employer.
+Any allegation of criminal conduct, of any kind, in the course of employment is serious.
+However, allegations which imply dishonesty at work could result in the harshest of regulatory penalties given the need for public trust in both the medical profession and the employer.

-An allegation of any type in the course of employment should be treated as potentially toxic by the legal team, and the strategy adopted should be considered carefully to ensure either no further action, acquittal, or in the rarer cases where a conviction is absolutely unavoidable, that maximum damage limitation is achieved.
-This final option is rarely desirable, however.
+The strategy adopted by the criminal defence solicitor should be considered carefully to ensure either no further action, acquittal, or in the rarer cases where a conviction is absolutely unavoidable, that maximum damage limitation is achieved.

 Allegations of criminal offences outside work